Grilled Baby Lamb Chops With Rosemary & Thyme & Roast Garlic Aioli

 Are you familiar with halva (or halvah)?
 It is a Middle Eastern candy that is pretty unique in texture and taste.
 I often have a hard time describing it (see my in-depth description in my basic halva recipe).
 Have you ever had a Butterfinger?
 You know that crystalized texture in the middle?
 It is something like that only softer and it kind of melts away when it hits the tongue.
 It is so good and you definitely want to try it if you haven’t had it.
 This is my chocolate covered halva recipe and one of my favorite versions.

 Making this candy has special meaning for me.
 It was my dad’s favorite candy and one of the few sweets he indulged in on a regular basis.
 Growing up, there was always a bar of halva in our refrigerator and every kid in our house (all six of us) knew that was “daddy’s candy”.
 Like all things you are told you “can’t have”, I wanted it, loved it and still crave it from time to time.
 I made it for the first time when I started blogging and have been making it, ever since.
 It has been a joy and a gift of love learning to make it, and I know he would have gone nuts over this recipe.
 I served it for Christmas 2020 and learned that my niece’s finance and family loved Halva (who knew?).
 So this been a regular on my dessert buffet ever since.
 On a mission to try new flavors, I also have a basic halva and an Israeli Tahini halvah for you to try.
-You’ll also want to check out my Halvah Apple Bars.
+You’ll also want to check out my Halvah Apple Bars – so good!

 How to make chocolate covered halva